On this page

 A complaint under this policy shall be made, investigated and resolved as expeditiously as possible.
 Every effort should be made to work within the timelines suggested however should circumstances make this impossible, timelines may be extended.

 Where possible, an individual who feels they have been harassed or unfairly discriminated against should inform the other party that their behaviour is unwelcome and should stop.
 In situations where the complainant is unwilling or unable to confront the individual directly, the complainant is encouraged to seek the assistance of a colleague.
 An individual may make a complaint under this policy even if they have not confronted the other party prior to making the complaint.

-If the complaint is not resolved, or the allegedly discriminatory or harassing conduct continues, the complainant should make a verbal or written complaint to any member of the ACTRA Toronto Council or the Ombudsperson.
+If the complaint is not resolved, or the allegedly discriminatory or harassing conduct continues, the complainant should make a written complaint to the ACTRA Toronto Business Representative assigned to the project.
 The complaint should identify the specific incident(s) of alleged harassment or discrimination and the prohibited ground(s) on which the alleged harassment or discrimination is based.

 The individual receiving the complaint will then inform the Ombudsperson of the complaint who will contact the complainant within 14 days to officially receive the complaint on the prescribed form.
 The Ombudsperson will ensure the complaint is officially received as soon as possible after the complainant has made their first approach to ACTRA Toronto.

 Should the Ombudsperson have a conflict of interest with respect to the complaint or be unavailable for any reason, the president of ACTRA Toronto should be informed of the complaint.
 The president will then appoint a person to act in place of the Ombudsperson.
 In such a case, all references to the Ombudsperson in this policy should be read as a reference to the individual appointed by the president.